Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-RPAU groups

 \subsection{Serre duality and duality for $\W_k$}

-There is a suitable notion of duality for many ind-pro-RPAU groups and especially objects of $\W_k$, which generalizes in an intuitive way the duality for RPAU groups (\Theorem{duality for RPAU groups}).
-This is referred to as Serre duality in \cite{SuzukiGN}.
+There is a suitable notion of duality for many ind-pro-RPAU groups and especially objects of $\W_k$, which generalizes in an intuitive way the duality for RPAU groups (\Theorem{duality for RPAU groups}), called Serre duality in \cite{SuzukiGN}.